KDAB/codebrowser/README.md

 make
 ```

-Compiling the generator on OS X
+Compiling the generator on macOS
 ==============================================

 Install XCode and then the command line tools: